waterloo-rocketry/software-onboarding/README.md

 at our [good first issues](https://github.com/issues?q=is%3Aissue+user%3Awaterloo-rocketry+is%3Aopen+no%3Aassignee+label%3A"good+first+issue") and let the software leads know that you're looking for work.
 Welcome to the team!

+## Appendix

+### Windows Users

+The formatting script in this repository is written in bash.
+Unfortunately, Windows is derived from DOS while Linux and Mac are derived from UNIX, this means there are some incompatibilities.
+Namely, you cant run bash (`.sh`) scripts on native Windows.

+There are a couple ways to work around this issue.
+1. Install WSL (windows subsystem for linux).
+This essentially runs a linux kernel inside windows and allows running full programs in Debian, Ubuntu, Fedora, etc.
+    If you dont have a reason to use WSL1, install WSL2 as it is more up to data with better features.
+Refer to the [Microsoft Install Instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+After having installed WSL and your Linux distro of choice, open the repo folder in cmd or powershell and enter `wsl`.
+This will put you in a linux command terminal.
+Then, refer to the formatting instructions under [Part III: Making a Change](#part-iii-making-a-change).
+You will likely need to install python dependacies since the linux environement is separate from windows.

+2. Install CYGWIN.
+CYGWIN interprets linux/unix programs to run natively on windows.
+This means that programs require a recompile, leading to complication and a lot of hair pulling.
+WSL was functionally the replacement for CYGWIN, so use WSL unless you have a reason not to.